 AACPL has adopted all new, revised or amended Accounting Standards and Interpretations issued by the Australia Accounting Standards Board (AASB) that are mandatory for the current reporting period.
-AACPL has early adopted AASB 1060 General Purpose Financial Statements - Simplified Disclosures.
-There was no impact on the recognition and measurement of any assets or liabilities as a result of the early adoption.

 Note 4 Critical Accounting Estimates and Judgements

 The Directors make estimates and judgements during the preparation of these financial statements regarding assumptions about current and future events affecting transactions and balances.
 These estimates and judgements are based on the best information available at the time of preparing the financial statements, however as additional information is known then the actual results may differ from the estimates.
 The significant estimates and judgements made have been described below.